- Applying to study

 The Rule defines student misconduct as being any one or all of the following:

-Conduct by a student that is in breach of any academic policy of the University or in any way undermines or otherwise puts at risk the academic integrity of any course, unit of study or assessment (including examinations) or the University's academic reputation.
+Conduct by a student that is in breach of any academic policy of the University or in any way undermines or otherwise puts at risk the academic integrity of any program, subject of study or assessment (including examinations) or the University's academic reputation.
+Academic misconduct leads to sanctions under the Student Misconduct Rule.
+See examples of actual sanctions that students have received.

 Examples of academic misconduct include, but are not limited to: